wp-plugins/my-optional-modules/readme.txt

 * Google Maps in the Shortcodes! module adapted from [Very Simple Google Maps](http://wordpress.org/plugins/very-simple-google-maps/) by [Michael Araonoff](http://profiles.wordpress.org/masterk/).

 = Modules: =
+* Exclude: hide tags, categories, and post formats from areas of the site (rss, front page, archives, search) with ability to also hide based on user level and whether or not the viewer is logged in.
+Hide tags and categories based on what day of the week it is.
+Custom 404 redirects for viewers who are logged in and viewers who are not.
+Ability to hide the dashboard for everyone but admin.
+Template function to display all categories except those that are hidden, which is also based on whether or not the user is logged in.
+Ability to apply no follow, no index to hidden categories and all links in posts inside of those categories.
 * Count++, a module to count words on the blog and countdown from an (optional) total count goal.
-* Exclude, a module to hide tags, categories, and post formats from the front page, the archives, the search results, or the feed (or all).
 * Jump Around, a module that allows users to navigate posts by pressing keys on the keyboard.
 * Maintenance, a module that allows you to specify a URL to redirect to for all non-logged in users while Maintenance Mode is active.
 * Post as Front, a module that allows you to select a specific post to be your home page, or make your home page your most recent post.